AmaanRaza28/ClanConnect/README.md

-# CommunityConnect - Community Management App
+# ClanConnect - Community Management App

-CommunityConnect is a community management application built with Next.js 13, React, Socket.io, Prisma, TailwindCSS, MySQL, and other technologies.
+ClanConnect is a community management application built with Next.js 13, React, Socket.io, Prisma, TailwindCSS, MySQL, and other technologies.
 It provides a versatile platform for real-time communication, server management, and member interaction.

 ## Features